exercism/gleam-test-runner/README.md

 To test modifications made to the test runner locally you can set the environment variable `EXERCISM_GLEAM_LOCAL=true`.

-For example to run all tests in docker with the local version of the test runner do the following
+For example to run all tests in docker with the local version of the test runner do the following.

 ```sh
 EXERCISM_GLEAM_LOCAL='true' ./bin/run-tests-in-docker.sh
 ```